remy/remysharp.com/public/blog/what-is-jsonp.md

 ## How it works in jQuery

-jQuery attaches a global function to the <code>window</code> object that is called when the script is injected, then the function is removed on completion.
+jQuery attaches a global function to the `window` object that is called when the script is injected, then the function is removed on completion.

 Note that if the request is being made to the same domain, then jQuery will switch it down to a straight Ajax request.